Resource Highlight: Make Home Learning a Success

 Hyperactivity, distractibility, poor concentration, short attention span (see the definition for Attention Deficit Disorders).

-Difficulty in understanding or thinking in quantities, problems understanding time and/or space concepts, and recalling and/or using number facts.
+Difficulty thinking in quantities, problems understanding time and/or space concepts, and recalling or using number facts.

 Poor fine and/or gross motor coordination, general awkwardness and clumsiness, spatial problems.

 Many children, adolescents or adults experience one or more of the above signs in the normal course of their development.
-Only when a number of these characteristics are present might there be an indication of a learning disability.
-Only a professional evaluation can determine the presence of a Learning Disability.
+Only when a number of these characteristics are present might there be an indication of a learning difference.
+Only a professional evaluation can determine the presence of a learning difference.

 - Trouble with nursing, sucking or digesting